 A Heartfelt Thank You from Einstein to Our Staff and Community

 We're here and ready to serve our community.
-With COVID-19 cases rising again, we are making adjustments to ensure that you continue to receive care in a safe and comfortable environment - in person or virtually.
+With COVID-19 cases still prevalent in our region, we are making adjustments to ensure that you continue to receive care in a safe and comfortable environment - in person or virtually.
 Our visiting policy has changed.
 Learn about our Community Testing Site.
 Get the latest on the COVID-19 vaccine.

 Importance of Masks

 Einstein has joined a national and regional public health campaign started by the Cleveland Clinic to encourage members of our communities to #MaskUp.
 More than 125 of the America's most trusted hospitals and health systems have come together to reinforce the steps people need to take to stop the spread of COVID-19: mask wearing, hand washing, and staying six feet apart.
 Learn more about the Every Mask Up campaign.